Overview of configuration options

 CIS-specific configuration options

 To meet your organization's requirements, you can specify CIS-specific configuration options, such as settings related to firewalls and log files.
-Use the Hiera tool to specify these options.
+Use Hiera to specify these options.

 cem_linux::config: